-- Project/programme - Theory of change (either in the application text or attachments) - Project/programme Partners - Attachment: results framework and/or plan for the collection of information on results
+- The application - Attachment: results framework and/or plan for the collection of information on results

-Standard 5: Assessment of risk and cross-cutting issues in the initiative that the applicant has assessed the probability and consequences of risk factors and planned effective risk reduction measures.
+Standard 5: Assessment of risk and cross-cutting issues in the initiative

-The applicant identifies and systematically analyses relevant risks that can hinder results achievement in the initiative, and potential negative effects on the broader community and surroundings, including the cross-cutting issues 1) human rights, 2) climate and the environment, 3) women's rights and gender equality and 4) anticorruption.
-Importance will be attached to the fact
+The applicant identifies relevant risks factors that can influence the achievement of the results negatively.
+The applicant has analysed the identified risk factors sufficiently with regard to the probability and consequence, as well as presenting a reasonable mitigation and follow-up plan for these risks.
+There is a risk analysis and risk mitigation measures which provide reasonable assurance to prevent negative effects on the broader community and surroundings in general, and the crosscutting issues in particular: 1) human rights, 2) climate and the environment, 3) women's rights and gender equality and 4) anticorruption.